top of page

 Here are some things you should know before you consider adoption.

-1. Guinea pigs need to be held several times a day.
+Guinea pigs need to be held and talked to throughout the day.
 They crave interaction with other guinea pigs and with humans.
 An ignored guinea pig can become depressed and may stop eating.
 Even when there is more than one guinea pig in the area, they may still become solemn if they are not getting enough attention from people.
+Guinea pigs should get 1-3 hours of playtime each day.
+Getting a playpen or play gate can help give them a space to play.

-4. Males and females should always be separated from two-three weeks old and up.
-All piggies (Males or Females) should be bonded appropriately BEFORE putting them in a shared house - this could result in injuries or even death.
+All piggies should be gendered correctly and bonded appropriately BEFORE putting them in a shared house - this could result in injuries or even death.
 When bonding piggies, start off slowly in a large area.
 Put their cages next to each other so they can talk and always do supervised playtime until you're sure they are getting along.
 Babies may be easier to bond but sometimes will not stay bonded as they get older.
-At three weeks old, males are able to impregnate their sisters, mother, and other females so they should be separated as soon as possible when the three week mark has been hit.

-If at any time you feel that you cannot take care of them anymore you can surrender them back to us but we don’t do adoption refunds.
-If a guinea pig dies within the first 30 days we request to see him to make sure there was no neglect.
-If it’s natural causes you can pick out another piggy.
-We do this so that abusers are not able to keep adopting.
-We do recommend taking the new piggies to a vet for a basic check up.
-All of these rescues are seemably healthy and extremely happy so we just like to make sure they stay that way.
+If at any time you feel that you cannot take care of them anymore you can surrender them back to us, but we don’t provide adoption refunds.
+We do recommend taking the new piggies to a vet for a basic checkup.
+All of these rescues are seemingly healthy and extremely happy, so we just like to make sure they stay that way.

 1. Why do you want to adopt a guinea pig?